 - Turn off the electricity, gas and water, and lock doors and windows.

 - Take cash, cheque books, credit cards, social security documents and portable valuables.

 - Take your emergency survival kit with you.

 You may experience a range of physical and emotional reactions after the emergency.
 These are a normal response to the experience, but consult your GP if they continue.

-Further information on preparing for emergencies is available from GOV.UK.
+Further information on preparing for emergencies is available from GOV.UK - Preparing for emergencies.

 Our Protect your business pages provide information on how to prepare a business continuity plan to help in the event of an emergency or disruption.